ewendel/elm-workshop/README.md

 }
 ```

 Our Elm record should contain a single field `id` of type String - this string will refer to the file name of the image our card will be hiding.
+Start with `id = "1"`.

 Next up - let's render our card to the screen.
 Write the following function: